 Integrating the data-driven service book with your business systems will show effect

-We have already mentioned that connecting the service book and your PLM / PIM system guarantees that instructions, pictures, spare part numbers, etc. are always up to date.
+Connecting the service book and your PLM / PIM system thus guarantees that instructions, pictures, spare part numbers, etc. are up to date.
 This reduces the risk of the customer or your service technician ordering the wrong parts or performing incorrect maintenance.

 If you also integrate your ERP system, you will facilitate handling invoicing of services rendered.
 There are also benefits if the service book gets some information back.
 Traceability of orders, payments, and deliveries of spare parts via ERP provides a more complete picture of a service matter.
 It will also relieve your support department if the customer can see the status of an order.

-Sometimes service books have their own features where you can plan and optimize business for your service department.
+Sometimes a data-driven service book have a feature where you can plan and optimize business for your service department.
 If the planning is in a separate system, the information in there can contribute with relevant detailed information about ongoing matters.
-The biggest benefit is still that you can aggregate data from all machines’ service books and create good and long-term forecasts of where and when maintenance will be needed.
-On top of that, the service technicians’ journeys can be better coordinated, and that the purchases of spare parts can be made with higher precision which will lower your costs.
+The biggest benefit is still that you can aggregate data from all machines’ service books.
+And create good and long-term forecasts of where and when maintenance will be needed.
+On top of that, the service technicians’ journeys can be better coordinated.
+This leading to purchases of spare parts to be made with higher precision.
+Ultimately, this will lower your costs.

-The information in the data-driven service book is also important for your sales staff, so they can gain insight into the service situation and where there may be business opportunities.
+The information in the data-driven service book is also important for your sales staff.
+They can gain insight into the service situation and know where there may be business opportunities.
 In the next article, we will therefore present your brand-new seller.
 A salesperson who is at the customer site 24/7 and knows the exact needs of the customer.
-Because that’s what you get when your connected machine is communicating with the PLM / PIM system and above all with your webshop.
-Learn more about how you can simplify every step from the machine creating a purchase proposal for your customer all the way to you receiving a notification about the order.
+Because that’s what you get when your connected machine is communicating with the PLM / PIM system and your webshop.
+Learn more about how you can simplify every step.
+From the machine creating a purchase proposal all the way to you receiving a notification about the order.
 Stay tuned!

 The series of articles about innovative machine manufacturers and their place in the aftermarket so far: